Javascript Tutorials Web Development

 May 11th, 2016 | By Camilo Reyes | 4 min read

 GraphQL is a data query language and runtime.
-It is also a declarative, compositional and strong-typed query language.
-Useful for querying dynamic data with a strong-typed schema.
+It is also a declarative, compositional, and strong-typed query language for querying dynamic data with a strong-typed schema.

 The client gets to pick what it needs based on declarative syntax.
-The data itself is a hierarchical set of fields and queries that resemble the data.
-Iʼd like to think of it as structured query language without SQL.
+The data is a hierarchical set of fields and queries that resemble the data.
+I like to think of it as a structured query language without SQL.
 This makes it easy for a product engineer to describe the data with declarative syntax.

-Facebook has used this library since 2012 and it recently went open source.
-The library has been on GitHub since 2015 and it transpiles on top of Babel.
+Facebook has used this library since 2012 and recently went open source.
+The library has been on GitHub since 2015.

 Type System